Need Help?

 • CCA Rayko Building, 428 3rd St, San Francisco

-This experimental photography workshop will cover an exciting range of alternative practices.
-We’ll make our own pinhole cameras, create cyanotypes outdoors, and discover the magic of the darkroom with photograms and chemigrams.
+This experimental photography workshop will cover an exciting range of alternative practices in the darkroom.
+We’ll create camera-less images, exploring the processes of photograms (using objects to block light on light-sensitive gelatin silver paper) and embracing chance with chemigrams (painting with chemicals on gelatin silver paper).
 Digital scanning and manipulation techniques of our experiments will also be explored.
 The variation in each process and hands-on manipulation techniques will allow students to create unique pieces that push traditional concepts of photography.

 Prerequisite: Must be currently enrolled in high school ages 14-18 to attend.